Authentic Muffaletta Sandwich with Homemade Olive Salad

 Make the olive salad.

-Mix the chopped black & green olives, celery, shallot, garlic, pepperoncini peppers, giardiniera pickles, and parsley with the olive oil, red wine vinegar, pepperoncini pickling liquid, and black pepper.
-Taste to adjust the seasoning with additional vinegar, pickling liquid, and black pepper to your liking.
+In a mixing bowl, combine chopped black and green olives, celery, shallot, garlic, pepperoncini peppers, giardiniera pickles, and parsley.
+Add the olive oil, red wine vinegar, and pepperoncini pickling liquid, then season with black pepper.
+Stir well and taste—adjust the seasoning with more vinegar, pickling liquid, or black pepper as needed.

 Step 2